-How The Munchies Happen
+How the Munchies Happen

-The ghrelin hormone is generally released when our stomachs are empty, to tell our brain that it is time to eat.
-The consumption of cannabis has proven to trigger that same process: the generation of the hormone to send the brain an “I’m hungry” message.
+The ghrelin hormone is generally released when our stomachs are empty to tell our brain that it is time to eat.
+The consumption of cannabis has recently been suggested by lab mice research to trigger that same process: the generation of the hormone to send the brain an “I’m hungry” message.

 Another part of your brain, which the THC taps into to cause the munchies, is called the olfactory bulb.
 The olfactory bulb is the primary smell center in our brains.
 THC essentially charges the olfactory bulb through receptors in the brain.
-This means that your sense of smell will be enhanced while under the influence of cannabis.
-This is significant because we cannot separate hunger and smell both greatly influence our appetite.
+This means that your sense of smell will be enhanced while under the influence of cannabis, which is significant because hunger and smell both greatly influence our appetite.

 The Munchies Can Speed Up Metabolism

-Regular cannabis consumers have proven to eat around 600 more calories than the average person while losing weight (best case), or not picking up any weight at all (worst case).
+Regular cannabis consumers may eat around 600 more calories than the average person while losing weight (best case) or not picking up any weight at all.
 The healthier the food you snack on, the higher your chances of weight loss.
 Studies suggest that cannabis can also increase the amount of energy that you spend, which means that you need to fuel your body with more food for more energy.
 Luckily for you, the munchies are there to help.

-In short, THC starts a ghrelin hormone surge, activates neurons to make you think you are hungry and boosts our sense of smell, which all contribute to giving you the munchies.
+In short, THC starts a ghrelin hormone surge, activates neurons to make you think you are hungry, and boosts your sense of smell, which all contribute to giving you the munchies.
 The increase in metabolism is yet another fortunate side-effect of cannabis consumption.